Fitting Powder Diffraction data

 Hint:

 You can set the free attribute of the peak profile parameters to True to allow the fitting process to adjust them.
-You can use the same approach as in the previous part of the tutorial, but this time you will refine the peak profile parameters of the LBCO phase.
+You can use the same approach as in the previous part of the notebook, but this time you will refine the peak profile parameters of the LBCO phase.

 Solution: